BFLOSchool/chapter-1-project/README.md

 ..* Set image shape to circle
 ..* Provide link to Linkedin Account: [Click to view my LinkedIn Profile](https://www.google.com "Axel Neff's LinkedIn")

-##**Chapter 1 Coding Project Workflow**
+## **Chapter 1 Coding Project Workflow**
 1. Start Website Development Project
-2. Document Project Workflow using Trello ToDo List Cards ..* For **Build Website Card** on Trello Board, Move to **Doing** ..* Open the card, for each task listed on the card, ...* check the checkbox when completed, and
+2. Document Project Workflow using Trello ToDo List Cards ..* For **Build Website Card** on Trello Board, Move to **Doing** ..* Open the *Build Website Card**, for each task listed on the card, ..* check the checkbox when completed, and
-...* Paste a screenshot of the snippet of corresponding code.
+  ..* Paste a screenshot of the snippet of corresponding code.
 Command-Shift-Control-4 to copy screenshot to clipboard Command V to Paste into Card
 Select “Comment” next to image and describe the image